 After obtaining the transmission of dharma (shihō) from his teacher Miyaura Rōshi he decided to live as a homeless monk in a park in central Ōsaka, where he led a zazen group.
 He was 33 years old.

 Muhō is married since 2002 and has three children.
-You find his writings in the “Adult practice” section of this website.
+His old writings are in the “Adult practice” section of this website.